chugly/chugly.github.io/_posts/2015-12-28-first_chel.md

 ---

-### Shepherd's Field Orphanage

-Last Thursday, I was asked to give a presentation at an orphanage located in Tianjin, China.
+Last Thursday, I was asked to give a presentation at [an orphanage](http://chinaorphans.org/) located in Tianjin, China.
 Naomi, the woman in charge of therapy services at the facility, wanted its caregivers to learn more about how children develop language, understand that children can communicate in ways other than speaking, and to realize that older children who are minimally verbal still have wants, needs, and ideas to share.

 In developing this presentation, I had to first consider these important factors: